bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 #### Merlin

 Freya was curled up on Leon&rsquo;s bed, next to Merlin, as they continued their discussion about various quirks about King Arthur&rsquo;s behavior.
 He was okay with this conversation, in part because he knew that Leon meant well.
 But he could not shake some feeling of *wrongness* from his mind.
 Despite the close-call from this morning, Merlin&rsquo;s place was by Arthur&rsquo;s side.
 Merlin needed to ensure that the age of Albion came to pass.
 Maybe one day Merlin would even come to love Arthur.
-Giaus had always told him that his destiny was entwined with Arthur&rsquo;s.
+Gaius had always told him that his destiny was entwined with Arthur&rsquo;s.

 His thoughts about Albion reminded him that there was another matter to be discussed.
 Lancelot and Gwen new, but that was *different*.
 Merlin was still not allowed to exist, and stay alive within Camelot.
 Leon still upheld Camelot&rsquo;s laws.